 Interval billing meters are required of all Special Case Resources.
-Such metering must satisfy all requirements of the Metering, Verification, Billing and Settlement Section of the NYISO Emergency Demand Response Program Manual including installation by a qualified Meter Service Provider and be read by a qualified Meter Data Service Provider as further explained in the NYISO Emergency Demand Response Program Manual posted at: http://www.nyiso.com/public/products/demand_response/edrp.jsp
+Such metering must satisfy all requirements of Section 6 of the Emergency Demand Response Program (EDRP) Manual.NYISO Emergency Demand Response Program Manual including installation by a qualified Meter Service Provider and be read by a qualified Meter Data Service Provider as further explained in the NYISO Emergency Demand Response Program Manual.
+[Links to be inserted]

-A Special Case Resource that supplies Load reductions solely through the use of a distributed generator (whether or not operated in parallel with the NYCA) and that elects to measure such Load reductions by metering the output of such distributed generator in accordance with Section 3.3(b) of Attachment J hereto shall provide to the NYISO DMNC test data as part of its Special Case Resource registration in addition to other generator information requested in that registration.
-A Special Case Resource that supplies Load reductions by metering the output of such distributed generator in accordance with Section 3.3(b) of Attachment J must deduct from the output of such generator in accordance with Section 3.3(b) of Attachment J must deduct from the output of such generator: (i) any auxiliary Load consumed by the generator and supplied from an external source; and (ii) any Load from a load bank used in conjunction with the generator when responding to NYISO dispatch under Section 4.12.3.
+A Special Case Resource that supplies Load reductions solely through the use of a distributed generator (whether or not operated in parallel with the NYCA) and that elects to measure such Load reductions by metering the output of such distributed generator in accordance with Section 3.3(b) of Attachment J hereto shall provide to the NYISO DMNC test data as part of its Special Case Resource registration in addition to other pertinent generator information requested in that registration.
+A Special Case Resource that supplies Load reductions by metering the output of such distributed generator and that elects to measure such Load reductions by metering the output of such distributed generator and that elects to measure such Load reductions by metering the output of such distributed generator: (i) any auxiliary Load consumed by the generator and supplied from an external source; and (ii) any Load from a load bank used in conjunction with the generator when responding to NYISO dispatch under Section 4.12.3.